 Additionally, Mr. Lichtenstein serves as chairman of Steel Sports, Inc., an organization he founded in 2011 focused on transforming and improving the youth sports experience in America.
 Steel Sports operates and manages participatory and experience-based businesses in the youth sports and exercise marketplace, emphasizing a positive and fun environment while instilling our values of discipline, teamwork, safety, respect and integrity.
 The Steel Coaching System is implemented with each portfolio company to ensure coaches are educated and prepared to have a positive impact on athletes.
 Core businesses include: the National Youth Baseball Championship, the country’s premier travel ball championship for ages 9U-14U; Baseball Heaven, a 30-acre baseball complex in Long Island; and UK Elite, one of the largest soccer programs in the country offering programs such as summer camps, coaching services, teams and tournaments.

-Mr. Lichtenstein is also chairman of Aerojet Rocketdyne Holdings, Inc., a company delivering solutions that create value for its customers in the aerospace and defense markets.
+Mr. Lichtenstein is also executive chairman of Aerojet Rocketdyne Holdings, Inc., a company delivering solutions that create value for its customers in the aerospace and defense markets.
 The company is a world-recognized aerospace and defense leader that provides propulsion and energetics to the space, missile defense and strategic systems, tactical systems and armaments areas, in support of domestic and international markets.

-Mr. Lichtenstein is chairman of Handy & Harman Ltd. and Steel Excel, Inc. along with ModusLink Global Solutions, Inc. and was also recently named Interim CEO of the company, which is a provider of supply chain and logistics services.
-He has served as a director of approximately 30 public and private companies.
+Mr. Lichtenstein is executive chairman of Steel Connect, Inc. (formerly known as ModusLink Global Solutions, Inc., which is a provider of supply chain and logistics services.
+During his career, Mr. Lichtenstein has served as a director of approximately 30 public and private companies.

 Mr. Lichtenstein’s philanthropy spans many different areas, but as the proud father of two children, he focuses his efforts on charitable causes that benefit children, education and youth sports.
 He is a founder and board member of Steel Partners Foundation and Our Kids First Foundation which is dedicated to raising awareness and stimulating conversation about the issues and challenges of childhood including Attention Deficit Disorder (ADD) and Attention Deficit Hyperactivity Disorder (ADHD).